Z-machine: Interpreters

 An implementation of Frotz running on an iPhone, playing the MIT version of Zork.

 Interpreters for Z-code files are available on a wide variety of platforms.
+Infocom quickly ported games to new computers because it only had to write an interpreter.
+As of July 1984 the company published games for 15 different computers, plus generic CP/M and MS-DOS.
 The Inform website lists links to freely available interpreters for 15 desktop operating systems (including 8-bit microcomputers from the 1980s such as the Apple II, TRS-80, and ZX Spectrum, and grouping "Unix" and "Windows" as one each), 10 mobile operating systems (including Palm OS and the Game Boy), and four interpreter platforms (Emacs, Java, JavaScript, and Scratch).
 According to Nelson, it is "possibly the most portable virtual machine ever created".

 Popular interpreters include Nitfol and Frotz.
 Nitfol makes use of the Glk API, and supports versions 1 through 8 of the Z-machine, including the version 6 graphical Z-machine.
 Save files are stored in the standard Quetzal save format.
 Binary files are available for several different operating systems, including classic Mac OS, Unix-like systems, Windows.

 Frotz was written in C by Stefan Jokisch in 1995 for DOS.
 Over time it was ported to other platforms, such as Unix-like systems, RISC OS, and iOS.
 Sound effects and graphics were supported to varying degrees.
 By 2002, development stalled and the program was picked up by David Griffith.
 The code base was split between virtual machine and user interface portions in such a way that the virtual machine became independent from any user interface.
 This allowed more variety in porting Frotz.
 One of the stranger ports is also one of the simplest: an instant messaging bot is wrapped around a version of Frotz with the minimum I/O functionality creating a bot with which one can play most Z-machine games using an instant messaging client.

 Another popular client for macOS and other Unix-like systems is Zoom.
 It supports the same Quetzal save-format, but the packaging of the file-structure is different.